PepsiCo CEO Indra Nooyi is ICC’s first independent female director

 PepsiCo chairperson and CEO Indra Nooyi has been appointed the International Cricket Council’s first independent female director.

-The independent director will be appointed for a two-year term but Nooyi could be re-appointed for two further terms with a maximum six-year consecutive period of service.
+The independent director will have full voting rights and will be appointed for a two-year term.
+Nooyi could be re-appointed for two further terms with a maximum six-year consecutive period of service.

+According to the ICC’s recruitment process for the role, the successful candidate was “expected to have a genuine passion for and interest in the sport of cricket combined with recent and relevant experience at a senior level in a commercial, voluntary or public environment”.

+“She must be independent of the ICC and during the term of her appointment must not hold any office or perform any executive or operational duties for any ICC Member or state, association or member of any Member,” the release had said.

 “I love the game of cricket,” Nooyi was quoted as saying.
 “I played it as a teenager and in college, and to this day, I cherish the lessons the game taught me about teamwork, integrity, respect, and healthy competition.
 I am thrilled to join the ICC as the first person to be appointed to this role.
 And I look forward to working with my colleagues on the board, ICC’s incredible partners, and cricketers around the world to grow our sport responsibly and give our fans a new reason to follow every ball and shot.”